mcmah309/slot-cell/README.md

 # SlotCell

 `SlotCell<T>` is an interior mutability container for Rust that enforces **take-put** semantics.
-It acts as a "lockless mutex" for single-threaded scenarios, providing a alternative to `RefCell` when you need **owned access** to data rather than references.
+It acts as a "Single-Threaded Mutex", providing a alternative to `RefCell` when you need **owned access** to data rather than references.

 ---